Parking-Lab/parking/README.md

 Once you have run that command, close Terminal.
 This ensures that the shell updates before you try to run the program.

 The program is now ready to use.
 Further instructions and documentation are available on the PRD and Instructions document.

-# instructions for nerds (if you've used python or terminal before)
-- First, make sure your `python` command points to python2.7.
-You can check this by running `python -V`.
-If it points to another version of python, check if `python2` or `python2.7` works (you can check the same way).
-If it does, then you can use these instructions if you just enter `alias python="python2"` (or `"python2.7"` if that was the one that worked) every time you open terminal while installing or running the program.
-- If you use conda, run `conda deactivate`.
-- If you have edited/created a `~/.bash_profile` or `~/.zshrc` file, make sure everyone has r/w permissions.
-You can do this with `sudo chmod 666 [file]`.
-Technically, this gives execute permissions to everyone too, but I don't remember exactly what the numbers are for r/w and this is confirmed to work.
-- when you run things, make sure you're in the root directory: `cd`

 ---------